manweile/BTFM/Sketch1/README.md

 As a bonus, you can both program and debug with this.
 ![breakout board](Images/2743-04.jpg)

-3. AVR ISP Breadboard Adapter Mini Kit
+3. ISP Connection
-ID: 1465
-The ISP (or SPI, or ICSP - the all mean the same thing) connection is for *uploading only* to the Mega 2560
+The ISP (or SPI, or ICSP - the all mean the same thing) connection is for *uploading only* to the Mega 2560 via the Atmel-ICE.
 You can upload via Microchip Studio or AVRDUDESS/AVRDUDE
 ![isp adapter](Images/1465-04.jpg)